 works, and I made some examples of long standing bugs in software that I use:

-command, sometimes leaving hundreds
+clean all command, sometimes leaving hundreds

 of MiBs of data in its cache.path MTU discovery, does not work well in IPv4, (largely because it was a later extension to IPv4 and many routers are misconfigured for it) and the other is that IP datagram size in IPv4 is limited to 64KiB.
 These issues have become increasingly frustrating and are discussed forcefully at the large MTU advocacy site in which MTU and datagram sizes of several hundred KiB are advocated for 10gb/s links, with a target of around 500 microsecond per packet, or 2,000 packets per second.